JosephLai241/ASB/README.md

 A Simple Blockchain.
 Written in Rust.

-I will be needing a similar data structure for a future Rust project, so I figured I should create a simple blockchain implementation to get familiar with it.
+I need a similar data structure for a future Rust project, so I figured I should create a simple blockchain implementation to get familiar with it.

+Information on how to run the demo is located in the [Running `asb`](#running-asb) section.

 # Table of Contents